"A loss of species is a loss of culture." — Valentin Lopez, Amah Mutsun Tribal Chairman and elder

 Cultivating Native Wisdom — for the future generations

-The Amah Mutsun Relearning Garden at the University of California Santa Cruz Arboretum invites you to be a part of a historic collaboration.
-On the 40-acre parcel known as the California Teaching Garden, the descendants of the landís original inhabitants, the Amah Mutsun Tribal Band, are assisting the Arboretum in the management and development of a community-centered learning project.
+The Amah Mutsun Relearning Program at the University of California Santa Cruz Arboretum invites you to be a part of a historic collaboration.
+On the 40-acre parcel known as the California Teaching Garden, the descendants of the land’s original inhabitants, the Amah Mutsun Tribal Band, are assisting the Arboretum in the management and development of a community-centered learning project.

-With the guidance of the Amah Mutsun tribal elders and council, as well as the continuing involvement of the UCSC American Indian Resource Center, the Relearning Garden will unfold as a place where traditional plant-gathering and tending can co-exist with educational and interpretative programs.
-A Student Council is forming that is dedicated to the well-being of the Relearning Garden and is supported by tribal members and the Arboretum.
+With the guidance of the Amah Mutsun tribal elders and council, as well as the continuing involvement of the UCSC American Indian Resource Center, Relearning Gardens will unfold within the Arboretum's Native Conservation Gardens as places where traditional plant-gathering and tending can co-exist with educational and interpretative programs.
+A Student Council is forming that is dedicated to the well-being of the Relearning Program and is supported by tribal members and the Arboretum.
 Students and volunteers are also encouraged to get involved and offer whatever resources they have to see these projects to fruition.

-Join us in creating the Amah Mutsun Relearning Garden at the UCSC Arboretum today!
-For more information and to contribute to the Relearning Garden, contact us.
+Join us in creating the Amah Mutsun Relearning Program at the UCSC Arboretum today!
+For more information and to contribute to the Relearning Program, contact us.